devmemory/kakaomap_webview/README.md

 ![controller](https://user-images.githubusercontent.com/71013471/134121052-3e12befb-b642-4c89-b32c-88dd810c074b.gif)

 Now you can control map more with webview controller.
-When mapController is not initated, please use StatefulWidget
+When mapController is null, please use StatefulWidget.

 Sample code